anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <h4> <b>Ma</b>thematical <b>P</b>hysics at <b>Le</b>eds <br> Seminar Series</h4>

 Launched February 2024, MaPLe is an attempt to foster interactions among researchers from across the University of Leeds to give talks on themes in mathematical physics, broadly construed.

+Talks are held every other Tuesday from 11:00 to 12:00 in the MALL on Level 8 in the main building of the School of Mathematics.